The Benefits of Using a Wi-Fi Guest Network

 Think of a Guest Work as a security blanket that still allows you to be a nice guy and share.
 You don’t want to refuse people who want to use your connection on their smartphones, laptops or iPads but would you ever give someone one of your private passwords and feel safe about it?

 How To Create a Guest Network on DD-WRT

 All FlashRouters have integrated guest networking setup available on High Speed Wireless-N routers since the DD-WRT firmware installed comes integrated with the Guest Network option.

 All it takes is a few clicks.
-For this example, we are going to be using a E3000 DD-WRT FlashRouter in a standard Access Point configuration.
+For this example, we are going to be using an Asus RT-N13U DD-WRT FlashRouter in a standard Access Point configuration.

 Step by Step for Creating a Guest Wireless Network